AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-reports-public-link-not-working.md

 ---
-title: "Reports: Public links to a report are not working"
+title: 'Reports: Public links to a report are not working'
-description: "When a user clicks a public link to a report, they see an error.
-The specific error depends on the browser that the user is using. "
+description: 'When a user clicks a public link to a report, they see an error.
+The specific error depends on the browser that the user is using. '
 hidefromtoc: yes
 feature: Reports and Dashboards
+exl-id: 12fe08b3-1aa5-442e-ab23-ecc6d491359c
 ---
 # Reports: Public links to a report are not working

 When a user clicks a public link to a report, they see an error.
 The specific error depends on the browser that the user is using.